 Brown University is now accepting nominations from faculty members for students to be considered for a 2015-16 Astronaut Scholarship Foundation Award.
 Nominated students could be awarded a $10,000 scholarship.
 See the Astronaut Scholarship Foundation site for more information.
-The deadline for nominations to be reviewed by the Brown internal review committee is Friday, February 6, 2015 at 5pm.
+The deadline for nominations to be reviewed by the Brown internal review committee has been extended to Friday, February 20, 2015 at 5pm.

 The Astronaut Scholarship Foundation, a nonprofit organization, was created by the Mercury 7 astronauts in 1984 to aid the United States in retaining its world leadership in science and technology by providing scholarships to the very best and brightest college students pursuing these degrees.
 The Mercury astronauts have since been joined by more than 100 astronauts from the Gemini, Apollo, Skylab and Space Shuttle programs making the Foundation a true legacy of America’s space pioneers.
 The Astronauts remain strongly committed to the Foundation and participate actively in building the best possible program dedicated to the encouragement of outstanding young Americans pursuing careers in science and engineering, especially in fields with strong research and applied components.
 Just as they were pioneers in space, the Founders wished to encourage and nurture potential pioneers in all aspects of science and technology.

 To qualify and compete for an ASF award, students must: be a U.S. citizen (birth